-Subsidy Removal: 17 CSOs urge FG to begin process of raising minimum wage now
+Subsidy removal: 17 CSOs urge FG to begin process of raising minimum wage now

-It also urged President Bola Ahmed Tinubu to adopt a comprehensive approach to addressing challenges, rather than a piecemeal approach.
+It also urged President Bola Ahmed Tinubu to adopt a comprehensive approach to addressing challenges, rather than the piecemeal approach.

 The call came in response to the government’s removal of fuel subsidy, which has had a significant economic and social impact on citizens, leading to an increase in the prices of goods and services.